Michelle McCool: Return to WWE (2018–present)

+Filmography

 During the week of November 5, 2007, she appeared on six episodes of Family Feud with several other WWE wrestlers and Divas.
 She also appeared on the February 6, 2008, episode of Project Runway with Maria Kanellis, Candice Michelle, Torrie Wilson, Kristal Marshall, and Layla El.
 On June 3, 2008, she appeared on The Best Damn Sports Show Period with John Cena.
 In addition, McCool appeared in the January 2009 edition of Muscle & Fitness, along with Eve Torres and Maryse.
 She also appeared on a special WWE edition of Are You Smarter Than a Fifth Grader.

-McCool has appeared in six WWE video games.
-She made her in-game debut in SmackDown! vs. Raw 2006.
-Michelle also appears in SmackDown vs. Raw 2008, SmackDown vs. Raw 2009, SmackDown vs. Raw 2010, SmackDown vs. Raw 2011 and WWE '12.